 Based on this finding, we assessed the specific fatty acid components of the milk fat using GC-MS. These analyses showed a more desaturated and DHA-rich milk in the KO compared to the WT (full results in Supplementary Table 1 and Supplementary Figure 3).
 At an aggregate level, knockout dams produced milk with 11% lower saturated fatty acids (SFA, Figure 4B, p=0.008), 12% higher monounsaturated fatty acids (MUFA, Figure 4C, p=0.009), but similar percentages of polyunsaturated fatty acids (PUFA, Figure 4E).
 The MUFA/SFA ratio shows that the knockout had a 24% higher rate of desaturation from SFA to MUFA (Figure 4D, p=0.004).

 While PUFAs overall were similar between groups, knockout milk had 28% higher levels of -3 fatty acids (Figure 4F, p=0.013), driven primarily by a 42% increase in the -3 fatty acid Docosahexaenoic acid (DHA, Supplemental Figure 4, p=0.031).
 There was a similar percentage of -6 fatty acids (Figure 4G), resulting in a 31% lower -6: -3 ratio (Figure 4H, p=0.008).
-No individual -6 fatty acids differed between groups.
+No individual -6 fatty acids differed between groups (Supplemental Figure 4).
 Interestingly, the upstream precursors of DHA including alpha-linolenic acid (ALA) and eicosapentaenoic acid (EPA) were largely similar, suggesting that ALA/EPA/docosapentaenoic acid (DPA) conversion into DHA may be increased (or selective sparing of DHA from catabolism occurs) in the adipocyte Tsc1 knockout dams.

 Suppressed Expression of Adaptive Immune Markers and Increased Expression of Muscle Biosynthesis Genes